Edward VIII: Romances

-Before the First World War, a royal match with his second cousin, Princess Victoria Louise of Prussia, was suggested.
-Nothing came of it, and Victoria Louise married Edward's first cousin once removed Ernest Augustus, Duke of Brunswick, instead.
-In 1934, Adolf Hitler, in his ambition to link the British and German royal houses, asked Princess Victoria Louise to arrange a marriage between the 40-year-old Edward and her 17-year-old daughter, Frederica of Hanover, who was at boarding school in England.
+Before the First World War, a royal match with Edward's second cousin, Princess Victoria Louise of Prussia, was suggested.
+Nothing came of it, and Victoria Louise married Edward's first cousin once removed, Ernest Augustus, Duke of Brunswick, instead.
+In 1934, Adolf Hitler, in his ambition to link the British and German royal houses, asked Victoria Louise to arrange a marriage between the 40-year-old Edward and her 17-year-old daughter, Frederica of Hanover, who was at boarding school in England.
 Her parents refused, due to the age gap, and Frederica instead married Paul of Greece.

 By 1917, Edward liked to spend time partying in Paris while he was on leave from his regiment on the Western Front.
 He was introduced to Parisian courtesan Marguerite Alibert, with whom he became infatuated.
 He wrote her candid letters, which she kept.
 After about a year, Edward broke off the affair.
 In 1923, Alibert was acquitted in a spectacular murder trial after she shot her husband in the Savoy Hotel.
 Desperate efforts were made by the Royal Household to ensure that Edward's name was not mentioned in connection with the trial or Alibert.

+Also in 1917, Edward began a relationship with Lady Rosemary Leveson-Gower, the youngest daughter of the 4th Duke of Sutherland.
+According to Leveson-Gower's friends, Edward proposed to her but the relationship ended when the King and Queen expressed their disapproval of relatives of hers, namely Daisy, Countess of Warwick, a maternal aunt, and the 5th Earl of Rosslyn, a maternal uncle.

 Edward's womanising and reckless behaviour during the 1920s and 1930s worried Prime Minister Stanley Baldwin, King George V, and those close to the prince.
-George V was disappointed by his son's failure to settle down in life, disgusted by his affairs with married women, and reluctant to see him inherit the Crown.
+The King was disappointed by his son's failure to settle down in life, disgusted by his affairs with married women, and reluctant to see him inherit the Crown.
 "After I am dead," George said, "the boy will ruin himself in twelve months."